 • Analyst Reports: Another resource available to investors is Wall Street analyst reports put together by professional analysts.
 These can give in-depth insights into the broader market as well as individual companies.

-There are many tools available to help investors who are just getting started researching stocks and building a portfolio.
+There are many tools available to help investors who are just getting started researching stocks and building a portfolio, and there’s no right or wrong way to evaluate stock performance.
 It can take a lot of time to gather information and research stocks, but investors can use tools to see everything at once and make quicker, more informed investment decisions.